-- Ear plugs, Eye Mask & Neck Pillow: It will make your trip more comfortable especially when you’re flying or riding for a long distance.
+- Earplugs, Eye Mask & Neck Pillow: It will make your trip more comfortable especially when you’re flying or driving for a long distance.

-- Buy some space saver bags: Your luggage would be more organized and you can bring more stuff with you.
+- Buy some space saver bags: Your luggage would be more organized and you can carry more stuff with you.

 - Bring solid toiletries: Shampoo, Conditioner and Body bars lasts longer and there would be no spilling in the bag and ruining your items.